Ziv-Ink/Atelier-parser/README.md

 3. **Preview and Confirm**: After selecting an image, a preview will be displayed.
 Click "Confirm" to proceed.
 4. **Save the .spd File**: Choose a location to save the `.spd` file.
 5. **Transfer the .spd File**: After saving the `.spd` file, move it to the tablet and open it using Atelier.

 ## License

-This project is licensed under the GPL License.
-See the LICENSE file for more details.
+This project is licensed under the Apache License 2.0.
+You may use, distribute, and modify this project under the terms of the license.
+See the LICENSE file for full details.

 ## Acknowledgments